The Iron Tree: Synopsis

 The story begins in a small desert town of R'shael in the kingdom of Asqualeth.
 Jarred and his friends set off on an adventure to explore the world of The Four Kingdoms of Tir.
 On the way they are ambushed by Marauders, mountain folk that are deformed and spend their lives pillaging villages and unwary travelers.
-Jarred is found out by his friends to be invulnerable however one of their part is injured and they are forced to take refuge in Marsh Town in the kingdom of Slievmordhu.
+Jarred is found out by his friends to be invulnerable however one of their party is injured and they are forced to take refuge in Marsh Town in the kingdom of Slievmordhu.
 There Jarred falls in love at first sight with a Marsh daughter Lilith.
 When the party are to depart Jarred decides to stay and start a family with Lilith; it is soon learned however a terrible curse runs in the family of Lilith and Jarred must try to find the cure before it devours Lilith.
 Little do they know, they will find Jarred's gift and Lilith's curse stem from a past that intertwines them.